chunga2/HW1/README.md

 Homework 1 Covers Strings, Types, and Functions in python.
 Make sure you solve the problems in python 2.7, or else our autograder will not be able to intepret your solutions.
 Here is some documentation to learn the material:

+## Downloading
+Click the green "click or download" button on the top right of screen.
+Then click "download zip".
+If you know git, feel free to clone.

+### Material

 ## Python Functions
 http://www.tutorialspoint.com/python/python_functions.html <br />
 http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/functions.html